Access Search Console data in Google Analytics

 - The Keywords page in Search Console displays the most significant words Google found on your site.

-- The Keywords tool in Google Adwords displays the total number of user queries for that keyword across the web.
+- The Keywords tool in Google Ads displays the total number of user queries for that keyword across the web.

 - Analytics uses the term "keywords" to describe both search engine queries and Google Ads paid keywords.